 When consumers fired Barnes & Noble and Blockbuster, they simply stopped shopping at these stores.
 With a banking relationship, things like direct deposit, auto-payments and digital passwords involve effort for the consumer or business to start anew.
 While the Twittersphere may dream of a future of “open banking,” today the industry is messy with switching hassles.

 While banks have survived nicely in the past 25 years, the convergence of mobile, analytics and AI could bring forth a tech disruption much bigger than in the past.
 Every product and experience in banking is now a distinct “use case” that powerful software tools can solve with better process, integration and algorithms.
 The switching costs of banking may not be eliminated completely, but they are likely to decline faster in the years ahead.

 In 1994, Bill Gates made the common techie mistake of trying to paint banking as simply some new code to be written.
 Yet, as Gates also once famously said, “We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next 10.”
+So, how is the future of money?
 Banks are alive and kicking, but the disruption from technology is going to be substantial in the next 10 years.
 We will never be completely digitized, but the survivors will be highly efficient and focused organizations with a lot more technical knowledge and capability than the banks we see standing today.

 Postscript – Ol’ Gates may not have killed banking, but Microsoft has done just fine as a disruptor.
-Revenue was under $4 billion back in 1994 and now is a staggering $90 billion.
+So much for those conspiracy theories!
+Microsoft’s revenue was under $4 billion back in 1994 and now is a staggering $90 billion.
 The company’s market cap is nearly $800 billion, and Gates himself is closing in on an unimaginable $100 billion personal net worth.